Amsterdam/amsterdam-styled-components/docs/CONTRIBUTING.md

 ### Publish stable version

 1. Make sure you're logged in to npm, by running `npm login`
-2. Run `yarn publish:canary`.
+2. Run `yarn publish:stable`.
 This will run linters and tests before the lerna prompt, so be patient :smile:
 3. Select a version
 4. Once published, update the [changelog](../CHANGELOG.md) and move all the bulletpoints under the